webiny/docs.webiny.com/docs/cms-guides/get-started-creating-first-page.md

 And with this we end the getting started tutorial.
 The next step is optional, but highly recommended, as it guides you through the steps of adding a custom domain to your side.
 Using the temp domain is ok for starters, but over time you might want to have a custom domain that is branded to your name or your business.

-Besides the custom domain, there are many more articles inside on this website that you will find in the left menu.
+Besides the custom domain, there are many more articles on this page that you will find in the left menu.
 Have a look, the more articles you master the better your website will become ;)